Fall 2016 Board Meeting – Davenport Hotel, Spokane WA - Leadership

-L-R: Dale Robertson, PA-C, John Alvitre, PA-C and WAPA Veteran Chair and Terry Scott, PA-C - MEDEX NW Program Director © MEDEX Northwest
+L-R: Dale Robertson, PA-C, John Alvitre, PA-C and WAPA Veteran Chair and Terry Scott, PA-C - MEDEX NW Program Director - Veterans Committee

-WAPA AAPA HOD Delegates in San Antonio Texas - L-R: Allison Warmington, John Tomchick, Phoumy Bounkeua, Linda Dale, David Wood and Monica Morrison
+WAPA AAPA HOD Delegates in San Antonio TX L-R: Allison Warmington, John Tomchick, Phoumy Bounkeua, Linda Dale, David Wood and Monica Morrison - Membership

 We are dedicated to the promotion of our profession and need your support for its continued growth.
 Each Physician Assistant in this state is important to our organization.
 There is strength in numbers, and we need to watch issues such as reimbursement, practice laws and work on continuing to publicize our great profession.